agrbin/streamer/README.md

 lighthouse will be received time increased by 1 hour, and if return message came instantly then received time will be correct.

-If we take a look at our clock when message was received we can calcluate difference between that value and written remote time.
-In that moment, remote time written inside the message will be current remote time substracted by return message time.
+If we take a look at our clock when message was received we can calculate difference between that value and written remote time.
+In that moment, remote time written inside the message will be current remote time subtracted by return message time.

     delta(j) = clock(ours) - (clock(j) - t(sync_return_message))